CUBRID/cubrid-manual/en/sql/tuning.rst

 .. warning::

-	If you execute queries by specifying indexes with **USING INDEX**, you may have incorrect query results as output even though the conditions of creating filtered indexes does not meet the query conditions.
+	If you execute queries by specifying indexes with index hint syntax, you may have incorrect query results as output even though the conditions of creating filtered indexes does not meet the query conditions.

 **Constraints**